 Pre-requisites for Indian Institute of Management (IIM) MBA

-In India, pursuing a MBA from the IIMs is considered the best call to action.
-The first step to apply in IIMs for MBA course is to clear the Common Aptitude Test (CAT) for which you have learn its three sections namely, a) Quantitative b) Logical Data interpretation and c) Verbal ability and Reading Comprehension.
+In India, pursuing an MBA from the IIMs is considered the best call to action.
+The first step to applying in IIMs for MBA course is to clear the Common Aptitude Test (CAT) for which you have to study its three sections namely, a) Quantitative Reasoning b) Logical Reasoning & Data Interpretation, and c) Verbal Ability and Reading Comprehension.

 Clearing MAT for MBA Admission